Skip to Content

 Galvanized Steel Pipe Bollards

 Galvanized steel pipe bollards are commonly specified for coastal regions, industrial facilities, utility sites, and infrastructure applications.
-In some cases, galvanizing may be combined with additional coatings depending on project requirements.
+In some cases, galvanizing may be combined with additional protective coatings depending on project requirements.

 Environmental & Regional Considerations